Exchange Search Not Working? Diagnose Search Issues in Server

 Is your Exchange Search not working for some reason?
 Whenever you or other people in your organization try to find a particular item the Exchange Server gives out a blank result or displays the wrong data.
 Such issues are more common than you think and often lead to a drop in productivity.

 Moreover, even veteran admins solving such issues is no easy feat.
-That’s why to ease up this long and tedious process we have put together a list of strategies that can help you locate exactly what looking for from the high volume of emails you receive daily.
+That’s why to ease up this long and tedious process we have put together a list of strategies that can help you locate exactly what you are looking for from the high volume of emails you receive daily.

 This guide covers the entire roadmap from common causes to actionable solutions.
 Whether you’re using Exchange 2016, 2019, or Exchange Online, these steps will help you resolve the issue and get your search functionality back on track.
 Let’s first see why this issue is appearing on our server.